Radiative corrections to the nucleon isovector $g_V$ and $g_A$: Introduction

 Low-energy charged-current electroweak processes involving nucleons, such as neutron beta decay and inverse beta decay (antineutrino-proton scattering), are characterized by the Fermi coupling constant, the Cabibbo-Kobayashi-Maskawa matrix element $V_{ud}$, and the nucleon isovector vector $g_V$ and axial-vector $g_A$ coupling constants.
 These processes are now measured with extraordinary precision, with state-of-the-art results provided by the UCN$\tau$~\citep{UCNt:2021pcg}, PERKEO-III~\citep{Markisch:2018ndu,Dubbers:2018kgh}, and JUNO~\citep{JUNO:2015zny,JUNO:2021vlw,JUNO:2022mxj,JUNO:2025gmd} collaborations.
 For example, the neutron lifetime is known at the $2\times10^{-4}$ level~\citep{UCNt:2021pcg}, and reactor antineutrino experiments such as JUNO are providing increasingly precise data~\citep{JUNO:2015zny,JUNO:2025gmd}.

 At this level of experimental accuracy, electroweak, quantum chromodynamics (QCD), and quantum electrodynamics (QED) radiative corrections become essential for extracting fundamental parameters from data~\citep{Cirigliano:2023fnz,Cirigliano:2024nfi,Tomalak:2025jtn,Tomalak:2025okl}.
-The dominant theoretical uncertainty in these corrections originates from hadronic contributions, whose precise determination remains a central challenge in modern electroweak and hadronic physics~\citep{Marciano:2005ec,Seng:2018qru,Seng:2018yzq,Czarnecki:2019mwq,Hayen:2020cxh,Shiells:2020fqp,Feng:2020zdc,Cirigliano:2023fnz,Ma:2023kfr,Moretti:2025qxt,Crosas:2025xyv,Cao:2025zxs}.
+The dominant theoretical uncertainty in these corrections originates from hadronic contributions, whose precise determination remains a central challenge in modern electroweak and hadronic physics~\citep{Marciano:2005ec,Seng:2018qru,Seng:2018yzq,Czarnecki:2019mwq,Hayen:2020cxh,Shiells:2020fqp,Feng:2020zdc,Cirigliano:2023fnz,Ma:2023kfr,Crosas:2025xyv,Cao:2025zxs}.
 Remarkably, first-principles lattice-QCD simulations are being used now to compute these hadronic effects~\citep{Feng:2020zdc,Ma:2023kfr}, enabling, for instance, a determination of $g_V$ using only Standard Model inputs~\citep{Cirigliano:2023fnz}.

 The next major milestone is the first-principles determination of $g_A$ within the Standard Model.
 Achieving this goal requires precise relations that connect lattice-QCD quantities to their experimentally measured counterparts, a topic of active research~\citep{Cirigliano:2022hob,Cirigliano:2023fnz,Seng:2024ker,Cirigliano:2024nfi}.
 A proposed relation based on the heavy-baryon chiral perturbation theory (HBChPT)~\citep{Cirigliano:2022hob} suggested that radiative corrections are dominated by leading order (LO) and next-to-leading order (NLO) HBChPT contributions.
 Subsequent analysis~\citep{Cirigliano:2024nfi} expressed all LO and NLO HBChPT contributions in terms of matrix elements of quark currents, presented contributions from scales above the energy of hadronic physics, and discussed renormalization group evolution between the scale of hadronic physics and MeV energy.
+In this work, we improve Ref.~\citep{Cirigliano:2022hob} by including large logarithms and evaluating the unknown low-energy coupling constant.
+To account for all hadronic corrections, we add contributions from correlation functions involving three currents, as well as several unexplored two‑current correlation functions, to the diagrammatic evaluation of the $\gamma W$ box diagram~\citep{Gorchtein:2021fce}.